 Acquia Cloud infrastructure

-The exact configuration of an Acquia Cloud server depends on several factors, including whether the site is part of Acquia Cloud Enterprise or Acquia Cloud Professional.
-Here is an example of a large Acquia Cloud Enterprise site:
+The exact configuration of an Acquia Cloud website's infrastructure depends on several factors, including whether the website is part of Acquia Cloud Enterprise or Acquia Cloud Professional.
+Here is an example of a large Acquia Cloud Enterprise website:

 B — Acquia Cloud uses a software load balancer (nginx) and a reverse proxy cache (Varnish), in an active-passive configuration, fronted by Amazon's Elastic IP service.

 C — Web tier consists of n Apache servers, load balanced in round-robin, running PHP with OPCache and memcache.

 D — Acquia Cloud uses bi-directional replication between database pairs, allowing seamless failover and high availability.
 The failover mechanism is Drupal-specific, rather than MySQL cluster.

 E — Acquia Cloud uses the Gluster cluster file system to make files available to all web nodes, and ensure durability and availability of data.